Kevin Nolan: England U20

 In August 2024, Nolan was appointed interim assistant head coach of the England U20 team, supporting Paul Nevin whom he had coached with at West Ham United.

 Northampton Town

 On 23 December 2024, Nolan was appointed as manager of Northampton Town on a two-and-a-half-year contract, replacing Jon Brady who had resigned three weeks earlier.

 His first game as manager, on 26 December ended in a 4–1 defeat away to Reading.
+He was sacked on 9 March 2026 following a string of poor results which left the Cobblers in the relegation zone.

 International career

-Nolan has previously been called up to the England Under-18s and Under-21s and some commentators acknowledged that he could be a future candidate for the England squad.
-Reports have claimed that Nolan could be called up to the Republic of Ireland or Netherlands squads due to his ancestry.
+Nolan was called up to the England Under-18s and Under-21s.
+Reports suggested that Nolan could have been called up to the Republic of Ireland or Netherlands squads due to his ancestry.

-On 12 November 2012, Nolan was quoted saying he has been left hurt by being regularly overlooked by England managers.
-He held the record for the most Premier League appearances without winning an England cap (401 appearances), but has since been overtaken by former West Ham teammate, Mark Noble.
+In November 2012, Nolan was quoted as saying he has been left hurt by being regularly overlooked by England managers.
+He once held the record for the most Premier League appearances without winning an England cap (401 appearances), but has since been overtaken by former West Ham teammate, Mark Noble.